-In this lesson students look to engage in ideas of worship through the life of Maciene School, studying the importance of singing and prayer in ‘One human family, values and worship’.
+In this reflection students look to engage in ideas of worship through the life of Maciene School, exploring the importance of singing and prayer in ‘One human family, values and worship’.

 Should singing be used in worship?